boardfish/dissertation/contents/5-results-and-discussion.md

 maintainers to advertise their rooms and upload photos, and allows enthusiasts to do the same in relation to escape rooms that they have cleared.
 Measures have been taken to ensure that it is secure, functionally consistent, well-designed and feature-complete.
-Despite this, I cannot shake the notion that with more time available, Blacklight would feel whole, and potentially viable for public rollout.
-Of course, in the current climate, Blacklight may serve little purpose unless it were repurposed---in any other world, my personal feelings towards it would be justified.
+With more time available to implement some further features, Blacklight would potentially be viable for rollout to the escape game community.
+Of course, in the current climate, Blacklight may serve little purpose unless it were repurposed---necessary steps to make it more suitable for use during the pandemic are discussed later in this chapter.

 My implementation of continuous integration and containerisation surpasses previous attempts I have made in personal projects.
 I feel as though I have